epiforecasts/covid/README.md

 #### Update

-Update all nowcasts and deploy the website with the following:
+Update all nowcasts and the website with the following:

 ```bash
 bash bin/update_website.sh
 ```

+See the `bin` folder for other updating scripts.

 ## Docker